AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 **Note**: The profile panel will auto-update when changes are made to a profile using the [edit command](#editing-a-client--edit).
-However, the changes will not be reflected when you add tags using the [addtags command](#adding-tags-to-a-client--addtags).
+However, the changes will not be reflected when you add plans using the [addtags command](#adding-tags-to-a-client--addtags).
 The remedy would be to select the client again.
 We will be rectifying this in the next iteration.

 Examples:
 * `list` followed by `select 2` shows the detailed profile of the 2nd client in FApro.